meowtherine/Operating-Systems/worksheet_2/ReadMe.md

 ![alt text](image-6.png)
 ![alt text](image-7.png)
 where i used make run, i was unable to do anything in that terminal but in a different terminal i could write and the back of text was coloured to black

+- worksheet 2 pt 2
+i started by creating all of the files and copy and pasting all of the code into these and setting up my .h files then created the functions for pic.c and pic.h